PLPAcademy/day-3-assignment-OnlyDavid869/README.md

 4. What command is used to run a newly created Flutter app?

-A) flutter start
-B) flutter build
 C) flutter run
-D) flutter init

 #Python Installation

 What is the first step to install Python on a Windows system?

-A) Run the installer without any customization
 B) Download Python from the official website
-C) Open the terminal and type sudo apt install python
-D) Install pip manually

 Which option should you ensure is checked during Python installation on Windows?

-A) Install with default settings
-B) Install to a custom directory
 C) Add Python to PATH
-D) Install all available features

 How do you verify Python installation on any system?

 A) By running python --version
-B) By restarting your computer
-C) By opening the Python installer again
-D) By checking the Programs and Features in Control Panel

 What command is used to install pip on macOS and Linux?